God in Tenrikyo: Immanence

 In Tenrikyo, God is immanent in the sense that God provides for all matter in the universe, such as human bodies, living organisms and inanimate objects, and sustains all of the physical processes behind them.
 In the Ofudesaki, the universe is referred to as the "body of God" (Ofudesaki III:40, 135).
-In Tenrikyo's doctrine, God's providence over the universe explained as the "ten aspects of God's complete providence" (十全の守護 jūzen no shugō; see section on Providences).
+In Tenrikyo's doctrine, God's providence over the universe explained as the "ten aspects of God's complete providence" (十全の守護 jūzen no shugo; see section on Providence).

 Omnipotence

-A frequently appearing term in the Ofudesaki is jūyō or jūyōjizai, translated as "omnipotence" or "free and unlimited workings."
+A frequently appearing term in the Ofudesaki is jūyō (自由) or jūyō jizai (自由自在), translated as "omnipotence" or "free and unlimited workings."
 This omnipotence permeates the physical world and its laws, for example, the God of Tenrikyo is the cause of natural disasters such as rainstorms and earthquakes (Ofudesaki VI:91), and of events in one's personal life, such as dreams and diseases (Ofudesaki VIII:58).
 However the physical laws of the world can be superseded at times in order to produce miracles, which suggests that God's power is not purely mechanical or rigid.

 Omniscience

-The Ofudesaki imply God's omniscience by asserting that there is nothing that God does not know (Ofudesaki VIII:11, XVI:42) and that God scrutinizes the hearts of all people (VIII:52–3, XVII:29).
+The Ofudesaki implies God's omniscience by asserting that there is nothing that God does not know (Ofudesaki VIII:11, XVI:42) and that God scrutinizes the hearts of all people (VIII:52–3, XVII:29).
 With this omniscience, God gives appropriate returns to each individual depending on how close his or her mind is in accordance with God's intention.